Skip to main content

 Starting Docker Compose

-# Start all services (Ollama, API, workers, monitoring)
+# Start the default Compose stack (Ollama, API, workers, monitoring)

 docker compose up -d